Yes, you heard me right. In this post I’m going to describe how to make your own cheap Thread Border Router for just ~$5.

 (Optional) An external U.FL antenna for better coverage.

 - This is highly recommended.
-Line of sight is not required for communication: signals can bounce and spread around, even unshielded boards without an antenna can communicate across nearby rooms.
-But using an external antenna lets you reliably punch through multiple walls or dense materials like brick or concrete.
+Even unshielded boards without an antenna can communicate across nearby rooms, but using an external antenna lets you reliably punch through multiple walls or dense materials like brick or concrete.

 - Antennas are not plug and play!
-In most cases, you’ll need to switch your board from using the internal antenna to use the external antenna yourself.
-If you buy the XIAO ESP32-C6 board mentioned above, this can be done entirely in the software, and the instructions are available below.
+In most cases, you’ll need to set your board to use the external antenna manually.
+If you get the XIAO ESP32-C6 board mentioned above, this can be done entirely in the software, and the instructions are available below.

 - 4.5dBi - 5dBi gain antennas are fine, higher gain values don’t always mean better range.